ParulParima/LabelMe-Image-Data-Augment-/README.md

 ## Description

-1.Random Shift - It copies the annotated part from the reference image(input annotated image) and paste it randomly to any possible area of the provided background images.
+1. Random Shift - It copies the annotated part from the reference image(input annotated image) and paste it randomly to any possible area of the provided background images.

 - iseg_aug.py - The new image formed is of same shape as of input annotated image.

 - iseg_aug_2.py - The new image formed is of same shape as of background image.

-2.Rotation - It copies the annotated part from the reference image(input annotated image) and rotates it randomly.Then the copied part is pasted to any possible area of the provided background images.
+2. Rotation - It copies the annotated part from the reference image(input annotated image) and rotates it randomly.Then the copied part is pasted to any possible area of the provided background images.

 - iseg_aug_rotate.py - The rotation angle is fixed for a specific background but random shift happens in each image.